Brent Alpha, Bravo and Charlie Topside Decommissioning Programme approved

 The Brent Decommissioning Project is committed to ensuring its key stakeholders are updated regularly on the progress of the Project, and the Decommissioning Programmes (DP).

-As you are aware, the Brent Decommissioning Programmes described proposals for decommissioning the facilities in the Brent field, including proposals for decommissioning of the topsides of Brent Alpha, Brent Bravo and Brent Charlie.
+As you are aware, the Brent Decommissioning Programmes described proposals for decommissioning the facilities in the Brent field, including proposals for decommissioning of the topsides of Brent Alpha, Brent Bravo and Brent Charlie (the Decommissioning Programme for the Brent Delta topsides having previously been approved in 2015).
 The Programmes were subject to public consultation between 8 February and 10 April 2017 and BEIS carried out a simultaneous consultation with other government departments.

 The consultations provided the opportunity for consultees to raise comments on our topsides proposals.
-In accordance with UK decommissioning procedures BEIS has had sight of our response to the comments raised by consultees in relation to topsides and have informed us that they are satisfied that they have been addressed appropriately and that no further consideration of proposals for the topsides is required as full removal is mandatory under OSPAR Decision 98/3.
+In accordance with UK decommissioning procedures BEIS had sight of our response to the comments raised by consultees in relation to topsides and informed us that they were satisfied that they have been addressed appropriately and that no further consideration of proposals for the topsides was required as full removal is mandatory under OSPAR Decision 98/3.

 As is to be expected when decommissioning involves large steel jackets or concrete gravity based structures, BEIS consideration of decommissioning proposals for these structures occurs over an extended timeframe to enable a robust review.
 Removal of topsides has no bearing on identified options for decommissioning of the Brent Alpha jacket or the Brent Gravity Based Structures, and for the management of materials in the base of the GBS legs.